dodsonphillip62/notes/README.md

 8. Constantly learn new programming concepts, techniques, algorithms, data structures, design patterns, best practices, et al. to become a well-rounded programmer.
 9. Don't be afraid to ask for help or advice from peers, mentors, or online forums.
 Learning from your mistakes and the experiences of others is an invaluable part of becoming a better programmer  .
  10. Most importantly, enjoy the process of programming and never stop learning.

+# 2024-01-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that understanding and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can result in overly complex solutions, introduce bugs, and waste time on aspects that might not significantly impact overall performance.
+It's crucial to strike a balance between efficiency and readability, ensuring your code is correct, maintainable, and then optimized where it truly matters.